drwjf/VoiceVista/faq/en/faq-a.md

 <p id="a-2-1"></p>
 ## What will be reported when I press buttons in Surroundings?
+The Surroundings tab includes a number of options to give you information about where you are.
+Swipe up and down on each button tousing rota actions  obtain more specific information.
+When using any button within this tab, hold your phone with the screen flat (facing towards the sky) and the top of the phone pointing in the direction you are facing before you press the button.
+This acts like a compass telling the app which direction you are facing.
-The *"My Location"* button quickly gives you information that helps you figure out where you currently are. *"My Location"* tells you about your current location including things like the direction you are facing, where nearby roads or intersections are, and where nearby points of interest are.
+The *"What's My Location"* button quickly gives you information that helps you figure out where you currently are. *"What's My Location"* tells you about your current location including things like the direction you are facing, where nearby roads or intersections are, and where nearby points of interest are.
-*"My Location"* is useful when you need to figure out where you are or what cardinal direction you are facing.
+*"What's My Location"* is useful when you need to figure out where you are or what cardinal direction you are facing.
+Swiping down on this button allows you to either save your current location as a marker or share your current location.
-The *"Around Me"* button tells you about one thing in each of the four quadrants around you (ahead, to the right, behind, and to the left). *"Around Me"* is intended to help you orient yourself to your surroundings.
+The *"What's Around Me"* button tells you about one thing in each of the four quadrants around you (ahead, to the right, behind, and to the left).
+Swiping down on this button will give you options to hear markers or places which are near by.
+The *"Nearby Markers"* button tells you about up to four markers that are closest to you. *"Nearby
-When you are trying to get your bearings and orient yourself to your surroundings, use *"Around Me"* to hear about the things around you.
-The *"Ahead of Me"* button tells you about four things ahead of you. *"Ahead of Me"* is intended to help you explore the way ahead of yourself when you are learning about a new area.
-When you are walking down the street, try using *"Ahead of Me"* to discover the places and things coming up on either side of the street ahead.
-The *"Nearby Markers"* button tells you about up to four markers that are closest to you. *"Nearby Markers"* is intended to help you orient yourself using places you already know about.
+ Markers"* is intended to help you orient yourself using places you already know about.
 When you are trying to get your bearings and orient yourself to your surroundings, use *"Nearby Markers"* to hear about the locations of places you know of.
-As with all four of the buttons, hold your phone with the screen flat (facing towards the sky) and the top of the phone pointing in the direction you are facing before you press the button.
-This acts like a compass telling the app which direction you are facing.
+ *"What's Around Me"* is intended to help you orient yourself to your surroundings.
+When you are trying to get your bearings and orient yourself to your surroundings, use *"What's Around Me"* to hear about the things around you.
+The *"What's Ahead of Me"* button tells you about four things ahead of you. *"What's Ahead of Me"* is intended to help you explore the way ahead of yourself when you are learning about a new area.
+When you are walking down the street, try using *"What's Ahead of Me"* to discover the places and things coming up on either side of the street ahead.
+Swipe down on this button to hear a list of intersections which are ahead of you.

 [TOC](faq.html#q-2-1)

 <p id="a-3"></p>